-Source/ Type of Loan Number in the Percent of the Average per-undergraduate- class (defined in class (defined borrower cumulative principal H4 above) who above) who borrowed from the types of loan borrowed from borrowed from specified in the first column the types of loans the types of (nearest \$1) specified in the loans specified in first column the first column (nearest 1%) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-1,058 57% \$25,385 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per-undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+1,240 59% \$25,106 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-1,043 56% \$19,757 c) Institutional loan programs.
+1,225 58% \$19,713 c) Institutional loan programs.
 0 0 0 d) State loan programs.
 0 0 0 e) Private student loans made by a bank or lender.
-232 13% \$26,942
+268 13% \$26,055